BaiGanio/baiganio.github.io/README.md

 ## Development server

-By default, this deployable code is generated in the /dist/<prodect-name> folder under the app folder, but we need to generate this in the “docs” folder under the app folder.

-So, we need to make a small change in the angular.json file and change the outputpath value to “docs/”.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding